 KENNETT, Mo.
-(KFVS) - A Homestown, Missouri man has been convicted of a 2015 murder in Kennett, Mo.
+(KFVS) - A Homestown, Missouri man has been sentenced to 50 years for a 2015 murder conviction in Kennett, Mo.

 King was convicted of killing Carolletta, Hamilton, 24, on October 10, 2015, by shooting her while she was in the shower in her apartment on Floyd Courts in Kennett, Mo.